LGBT Discrimination & Harassment

 As your gender identity discrimination lawyer, we’re here to help protect your rights to the fullest extent of the law if you experience discrimination or harassment in the workplace.

-What is LGBT discrimination and harassment?
+What Is LGBT Discrimination and Harassment?

 LGBT discrimination is any discrimination based on sexual orientation, including homosexuality, heterosexuality, bisexuality, and gender identity.
 Essentially, if your employer treats you differently because you are a member of the LGBT community, you may be a victim of discrimination.
 Harassment is a type of discrimination involving unwelcome conduct.
 LGBT harassment is any harassment based on sexual orientation or gender identity.